godaddy/gasket/packages/gasket-plugin-intl/README.md

   `/locales`).
 See [Locales Path] section.
 - `defaultLocale` - (string) Locale to fallback to when loading files (default:
   `en`)
+- `locales` - (string[]) Ordered list of accepted locales.
+If set, the preferred locale will be resolved based on the request `accept-language` header.
 - `localesMap` - (object) Mapping of locales to share files.
 See [Locales Map] section.
 - `localesDir` - (string) Path to on-disk directory where locale files exists